 The aim is to reduce motor traffic, noise, pollution, and road accidents, freeing up the streets for pedestrians and cyclists as well as other methods of environmentally friendly transport.
 They can create spaces for play and socialise, helping residents interact easily and safely.

-Since June 2020 more than 200 schemes have been proposed in 54 local authorities including Birmingham, Manchester, and Edinburgh, but the majority (141 schemes) are in London.
-However, since being introduced some controversial schemes have since been removed and London now has 97 in operation.
+Since June 2020 more than 200 schemes have been proposed in 54 local authorities including Birmingham, Manchester, Edinburgh and London.

 Click here to see a map of LTN's in London